sdbeng/summer-bootcamp/README.md

-# Summer Bootcamp by React App
+# Summer Bootcamp
+Building a front end with React App to teach at the VHacker code camp.

 ### Deployment